Global Warming Effects

 Note: The assumption that you can sign up to ‘green’ electricity and become ‘carbon neutral’ has not been made here since electricity all comes from the same ‘pot’.
 By claiming your electricity is ‘green’ relies on others using ‘non-green’ electricity.
 However, it is clearly an advantage to buy electricity from a genuine source of lower-carbon generated electricity.

 The following graph shows CO2 emitted from various fuels.
 The official average figure used for UK electricity generation has varied quite a bit.
 It has been as high as 0.5kg CO2 released per kWh of electricity generated.
 However, our use of coal has dropped and renewables are now having an effect.
-I believe that we are now down to a figure of about 0.3 kg CO2 /kWhe.
+I believe that we are now down to figures below 0.3 kg CO2 /kWhe.
 It is predicted that electricity will get cleaner in the future, and these figures will reduce over the lifetime of a heat pump installed now.

-The COP (efficiency) for a typical Ground Source heat pump in an older building with radiators is around 3, but in a well-designed underfloor new-build the efficiency can be 4.
+The COP (efficiency) for a typical Ground Source heat pump in an older building with radiators should be around 3, but in a well-designed underfloor new-build the efficiency can be 4.
 As can be seen, currently, a heat pump with COP of 4 is 40% lower in CO2 than that of a gas system.
 The figures for wood burning seems to be a very contentious issue.
 At best, locally sourced scavenged wood in rural areas should be in the region of 0.02 kg CO2/kWhe, and are an ideal companion to a heat pump system.
+Worries about particulates and poor combustion is a concern.
+Wood fuel must be nicely dry and appliances should be of good quality and in good order.

 Notes and assumptions.